Explainer: Western sanctions on banks only scratch surface of Fortress Russia

 Italian and French banks each had outstanding claims of some $25 billion on Russia in the third quarter of 2021, according to BIS figures.
 Austrian banks had $17.5 billion.
 That compares with $14.7 billion for the United States.

-Among the most exposed lenders is Austria's RBI (RBIV.VI), which has big operations in Russia and Ukraine, and said "crisis plans" would come into effect if things deteriorate.
+Among the most exposed lenders is Austria's RBI (RBIV.VI), which has big operations in Russia and Ukraine.
+It has said "crisis plans" would come into effect if things deteriorate.
 Its shares closed down 7.5% on Tuesday. read more

 Many foreign banks have, however, significantly reduced their exposure to Russia since 2014, making some bankers less concerned about the threat of sanctions.